-5.5 Six Year Capital Improvements
+5.5 Six-Year Capital Improvements

 The City of Dayton is committed to ensuring long-term success of capital facilities.
-As such, the City of Dayton has adopted a six-year Capital Facilities Plan to ensure advanced planning and public involvement.
-The six-year capital improvements plan will be reviewed annually to adjust and add projects as necessary.
-Table 5 show the 2019-2024 Dayton Six-Year Capital Facilities plan, adopted on February 13, 2019 by Resolution number 1366.
+As such, the City of Dayton has adopted a 6-year CFP to ensure advanced planning and public involvement.
+The 6-year capital improvements plan will be reviewed annually to adjust and add projects as necessary.
+Table 5 show the 2019-2024 Dayton Six-Year CFP, adopted on February 13, 2019 by Resolution number 1366.